A Year in the Life of George Archer Hooke and his family

 Frances is 20 and living at home.
 It is unclear what she is doing.

-Ella is 17 and she is also living at home, enjoying life, talking a lot, and is possibly still at St Paul's School, although this has not yet become clear from the letters I have read to date.
+Ella is 17 and she is also living at home, enjoying life, talking a lot, and is possibly still at St Paul's School, although this is unclear from the letters.

 Cyril is 15, nearly 16, and in an important year of studies at St Paul’s Boys' School, a very highly regarded Boys' School, one of the original 9 public schools established in 1509 but now in quite recent premises built in 1884.
 Click here to find out about this school.

-The girls all attend the newly built St Paul’s Girls' School where Miss Frances Grey was the Headteacher.
+The girls all attended the newly built St Paul’s Girls' School where Miss Frances Grey was the Headteacher.
 Click here to find out more about this highly esteemed establishment.